roanparvez/project-management-guide/personal-account-setup/README.md

 # Project Setup Guide for Personal Accounts

-This guide provides step-by-step instructions for setting up a project repository using your personal GitHub account.
+This guide provides step-by-step instructions for setting up a production-ready project repository using your personal GitHub account.

 ## Step 1: Create the Project Repository